Chapter 7:

 No one?

 He can't have just disappeared.
-He took a step forward, using his height advantage to search over the crowd.
-Damn kid could be anywhere and he didn't have a clue.
-There were restaurants around an open space at the end, too, with fenced-in outdoor areas and everythingโmore areas to lose a lost foreigner in.
+But the damn kid could be anywhere and he wouldn't have a clue.
 Place was as much of a maze as the blasted fighting theatres of Ossary.

 If I lose him now, I'll never get it back.
-No matter how worthless the items inside might be to a thief, they'd still be pawned off and he'd never see any of his things again.
-Damnitall.
-Heart beating a steady pulse in his ears, he scuffed his sandal briefly against the ground.
-Not lino like the gateway tunnelโit was rougher, paved with cobblestone patterns, designed to be hard to slip on but not tear skin like sandpaper.
+It'd be pawned off; he'd never see it again.
+Dammitall.
+Heart beating a steady pulse in his ears, he scuffed his sandal against the ground.
+Rough, but not too rough.
 Good, because this'd be the least obtrusive way he could manage this.

-Slipping briefly to the edge close by the bin alleyway between the novelty shop and a clothing store, no one hopefully paying any attention to him, he switched forms.
+Slipping briefly to the edge close by the bin alleyway, he switched forms.

-Unlike before, he didn't pull his yuurei on like a coat in a halfway kind of state to use its power, just borrowed its appearance and slipped into the body of a plain old grey wolf, the rest of him sent off to the shadow realm or wherever these things disappeared to.
-It'd still startle people, but not as much as an obake running around with fangs and claws out, trailing ghostly mist like a cape and eyes glowing like a demon.
+Unlike before, he didn't pull his yuurei on like a coat, just slipped into the body of a plain old grey wolf, clothes and whatnot sent off to the shadow realm.
+Still startling, but better than an obake running around with fangs and claws out, trailing ghostly mist like a cape and eyes glowing like a demon.

-Of course, people still noticed a big ol' wolf shooting out like a bullet from a rifle, darting nearly right under their feet.
-Ears pinned back to ease the flood of noise, he ignored gasps and exclamations, catching the familiar thread of old weather-beaten cloth through the storm of food and people smells, as familiar as the scars on his hands.
+He shot out like a bullet into the crowd.
+Ears pinned back to ease the flood of noise, he ignored gasps and exclamations, catching the familiar scent of old weather-beaten cloth through the storm of smells, as familiar as the scars on his hands.

-Well this just made things worse.
-He growled, landing like a cat and snapping around after her as she sprinted away.
-Could smell her scent, too, now that he focused on it, a tinge like something feline mixed in.
+An obake?
+He growled, landing like a cat and snapping after her as she sprinted off.
+Could smell it now, a tinge like something feline mixed in.
 Should've realised.

-Launching after her as she dashed for some kind of toy shop, he streaked in front, heading her off before she could try scrambling up on a roof, herding her down the middle.
-Shouts and cries chased them, his tail brushing a leg as he slipped right through a group she tried to put between them, racing up next to her.
+He launched after her.
+Shouts and cries chased them, his tail brushing a leg as he slipped right through a group she tried to put between them.

 "Just drop the bag," he barked.
 Not literallyโanother weird effect of obake abilities.
 "I don't care where you came from, and I don't care where you run off to.
 That's mine, and nothing in it's worth anything to you."

-She yelped as his voice came from nowhere, projected out of The Elsewhere, and leapt sideways, barreling past a man reading a newspaper on the go.
-Hell's ass, what's it take to get people to just listenโ?
+She yelped as his voice came from nowhere, projected out of The Elsewhere, and leapt sideways.
+Not fast enough to avoid him.

-She cried out, hitting the floor hard enough to make him wince as he twisted away before he could get crushed with her.
+She cried out, hitting the floor hard enough to make him wince.
 In an instant, he switched back to two legs and a pair of hands, kneeling and grabbing the pack before she could roll away.
 "It wouldn't kill you toโ"

 Claws flashed right at his face and he flinched back, arm shooting up to catch the hit, heat slashing across his skin.
 "Ghโ hellโ"

 He lunged forward just too late to grab it again, the girl scrambling away past the shocked pedestrians that'd frozen around them.
-The shocked murmur jumped in pitch when he switched mid-leap and flashed past them.
+The shocked murmur jumped in pitch when he switched mid-leap and flashed after.
 At this point he'd give a rat's tail.
 Blimmin' catโ

-Trailing glinting crimson droplets, he raced at full speed after the girl not bothering to hide her own abilities anymore as she leapt just ahead of his teeth, far higher than any ordinary person could jump, hopping from outdoor seating fence to awning and scampering up on the roof over the heads of shocked restaurant-goers.
+Trailing crimson droplets, he raced at full speed after the obake cat-girl as she leapt just ahead of his teeth into an open-air restaurant, hopping from outdoor seating fence to awning and scampering up on the roof over the heads of shocked customers.

 "Look!"